NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

 From 1.19.3 until 1.21.1 (inclusive), entries will also appear in chat complete.
 The mechanic used to hide them on <1.19.3 can no longer be used since 1.19.3.
 1.21.2 has added a new way of sorting players, which is being taken advantage of to restore empty chat complete.
-> [!NOTE]
-> To hide entries from chat complete on 1.21.2+, the server also has to be 1.21.2+ so TAB can send the new content to the players (having TAB installed on proxy counts as using the latest version).

 ## Additional note 4 - Per world playerlist incompatibility
 Layout works by adding 80 fake players into the tablist, pushing real player entries out of view.